p-zalejko/change-data-capture-example/slides.md

   - events contain everything from tables
   - each table has its own topic/event
   - JOINs hard to re-create from events
-  - you need to understand internals of the source service (db)
+  - you need to understand internals of the source service (database)
   - table schema change causes change of the event schema

 ---